elanworld/cache/README.md

 This action allows caching dependencies and build outputs to improve workflow execution time.

+##what new:
+auto save cache by diy cache key,it will save/restore every run time in work flow. you can manual runing save/restore action in the github server by command what is `node path/to/action youCacheKey`

 <a href="https://github.com/actions/cache/actions?query=workflow%3ATests"><img alt="GitHub Actions status" src="https://github.com/actions/cache/workflows/Tests/badge.svg?branch=main&event=push"></a>

 ## Documentation